litmify/litmify/README.md

 ### About me

-- Data Software Engineer working in [DEVSISTERS](https://devsisters.com).
+- Software Engineer.
 - President of [SPARCS](https://sparcs.org) in 2020.

-Hello, I'm a data software engineer who loves ducks.
+Hello, I'm a software engineer who loves ducks.
-I'm Currently digging Data engineering, DevOps, Data-based service, and other things related to data, software, and infurastructure.

 ### See more